PreciselyData/cloudnative-geocoding/kubernetes/README.md

   2. Deploy the geocoding application using the data from the persistent volume.

  #### 1. Configure the persistent volume with reference data
  This sample demonstrates configuring a persistent volume backed by high performance cloud based file storage.
-Though the steps outlined are written for specific products (Amazon EFS, Google Filestore), the process is generally applicable for other persistent volume types.
+Though the steps outlined are written for specific products (`Amazon EFS`, `Google Filestore`, `Azure Files`), the process is generally applicable for other persistent volume types.
 Follow the steps below based on your platform.
  ##### Amazon EKS
  >To deploy the geocoding reference data using [Amazon Elastic File System](https://aws.amazon.com/efs/), follow the instructions in [AmazonEKSReferenceData.md](./ggs/nfs-data/AmazonEKSReferenceData.md).
  ##### Google GKE
  >To deploy the geocoding reference data on [Google Filestore](https://cloud.google.com/filestore), follow the instructions in [GoogleGKEReferenceData.md](./ggs/nfs-data/GoogleGKEReferenceData.md).
+##### Microsoft AKS
+>To deploy the geocoding reference data using [Microsoft Azure Files](https://azure.microsoft.com/en-in/services/storage/files/), follow the instructions in [MicrosoftAKSReferenceData.md](./ggs/nfs-data/MicrosoftAKSReferenceData.md).

 #### 2. Deploy the geocoding application using the data from the persistent volume
 The Geocoding application uses the same persistent volume where you deployed the reference data in the previous step.
  To deploy the application: